So ! What-cookware-is-best-for-glass-top stoves?

-Because of this, copper pots, pans, cups, and dishes now contain a lining that’s not made out of copper.
-In the past, the lining was often made out of tin.
-However, it was discovered that once the thin tin metal became scratched, copper toxicity became a problem.
-Some copper cookware manufacturers still use tin lining for their cookware, but caution against using abrasive cleaners and recommend using special utensils while cooking, in order to prevent scratching the tin lining.
-Additionally, if you own tin lined copper cookware, at some point the pots and pans will need to be relined every few years or immediately after the cookware is damaged.
+Because of this! copper pots! pans! cups! and dishes now contain a lining that’s not made out of copper.
+In the past! the lining was often made out of tin.
+However! it was discovered that once the thin tin metal became scratched.
+Copper toxicity became a problem.
+Some copper cookware manufacturers still use tin lining for their cookware.
+But caution against using abrasive cleaners and recommendations only using safe utensils while cooking on glass top stove.
+In order to prevent scratching the tin lining.
+Additionally! if you own tin lined copper cookware.
+At some point the pots and pans will need to be relined every few years or immediately after the cookware is damaged.

-These days, most manufacturers now use stainless steel or aluminum lining.
+These days! most manufacturers now use stainless steel or aluminum lining on glass top stoves.
 Both types of lining material can prevent copper toxicity while providing the same benefits of copper cookware the pros and home cooks love.